Program Goals and Objectives

 Surgical Skills and Simulation

-Ohio State utilizes a variety of tools to prepare residents for surgery.
-Simulation incorporated into our curriculum establishes a strong foundation of knowledge to be applied in procedures.
+Ohio State utilizes a variety of methods to prepare residents for surgical practice.
+Simulation incorporated into our curriculum establishes a strong foundation of knowledge to be applied in procedures prior to entering the operating room.

 Surgical Skills Training and Simulation

 Skills training is an integral part of surgical education in general surgery at the Ohio State University.
-Our residents participate in weekly activities during protected education time, designed to help them establish a strong foundation in general and advanced surgical procedures.
-Our curriculum provides activities tailored by PGY level and are geared to help the training surgeon develop translatable knowledge transferable into the operating room.
+Our residents participate in weekly activities during protected education time, which are designed to help them establish a strong foundation in general and advanced surgical procedures.
+Our curriculum provides activities tailored by PGY level and are geared to help the training surgeon develop translatable knowledge and skills into the operating room.

 The graduating resident in General Surgery at Ohio State will be competent in principles of surgical energy usage, dissection, and suturing, as well as endoscopy, open, laparoscopic, and robotic surgical technique.
 We employ a variety of training models including virtual reality simulation, porcine and human body donors.
-Ohio State is one of the few training programs in the nation to use soft-preserved human body donors as the primary training model.
-These human body donors are preserved using a novel fixation technique that results in more realistic tissue appearance, compliance, and flexibility compared to traditional formaldehyde-preserved cadavers.
+Ohio State is one of the few training programs in the nation to use soft-preserved human body donors as the primary training model that allows for a more realistic tissue appearance, compliance, and flexibility compared to traditional formaldehyde-preserved cadavers.

 Fundamentals of Laparoscopic Surgery (FLS) and Fundamentals of Endoscopic Surgery (FES)